akitone/kuchiku/README.md

 1) note
 This is a Perl script which show you the list of the Destroyes of Imperial Japanese Navy.

+2) Preparation
+check Perl PATH

-2) usage
+3) usage

 ./kuchiku -option
+//option is the name of Name Ship.
+See 4) for details.

 for exp
 ./kuchiku -fubuki

+  ---You can see all Fubuki-Type Destroyes.

-3) help option
+4) help option

-following command show you all options
+Following command show you all options.
 ./kuchiku -help

 -kamikaze